 Fall 2020 course descriptions

-Language tutoring will be available for virtual tutoring sessions.
-More information is available here.
+Language tutors will be available via virtual tutoring sessions.

 - The department has suspended regular placement testing at this time.
-If you are a currently registered student and require a placement test in order to register for Summer or Fall 2020 classes, please contact an advisor: firstname.lastname@example.org.
+If you are a currently registered student and require a placement test in order to register for Summer or Fall 2020 classes, please contact an advisor.

-- We will put you in contact with a faculty member for a provisional language test (conducted via Zoom or over the phone) so that you can register for classes.
+- You will be put in contact with a faculty member for a provisional language test (conducted via Zoom or over the phone) so that you can register for classes.